HaskellEmbedded/HaskellEmbedded.github.io/posts/2015-06-09-atom-cincyfp-slides.md

 I find myself having to explain these distinctions quite often, so I am going to try to explain this better in posts to come.

+Slide 6 is a little bit misleading.
+The next post tries to patch this up a bit.

 [cincyfp-announcement]: https://cincyfp.wordpress.com/2015/06/04/june-meeting-4/
 [slides-local]: ../slides/20150609_CincyFP/Slides.html
 [slides-markdown-local]: ../slides/20150609_CincyFP/Slides.md